eXascaleInfolab/TSM-Bench/udfs/README.md

 ___
 ## Examples of Running evaluations

-Make sure first that the evaluated system-s is/are running before launching the UDF performanec evaluation
+- Make sure first that the evaluated system is running before launching the UDF performance evaluation

-Insert time and throughput is taken for each run.
+- Insertion time and throughput are computed for each run.
 It is a double check that the data has been inserted

-##### Runtime of Similarity Search [DS-Tree]
+### Similarity Search [DS-Tree]

 ```bash
 python3 run_eval.py --dataset d1 --algorithm dist --database timescaledb
 ```

-##### Runtime of SAX representation [Mapping]
+### Time Series Representation [SAX]

 ```bash
 python3 run_eval.py --dataset d1 --algorithm sax-representation --database timescaledb